+I hope you found the information and skills in the last session useful.
 Today, we'll review your Sleep Diary and Nightmare Log and change your sleep routine as needed.
-We will review your progress working with your new dream.
-We may begin to work on a different nightmare.
+Then we will review your progress working with your new dream.
+We may begin work on a different nightmare.